-- 1. Primary and secondary controls should be fully open.
-If the flue pipe has a flue damper it should also be fully open. - 2.
-Remove enough ash from the grate to let air through but leave some of the ash there.
-Put 2 larger logs as a base in the centre of the firebox, then some kindling on top, and finally 2-3 firelighters on top. - 3.
-Light the firelighters and close the door. - 4.
-After approximately 5 to 10 minutes, when the fire is burning fully, carefully open the door, put 1 to 2 pieces of the wood into the firebox, and then close the door. - 5.
-When all the fuel is properly burning, and the working temperature of the stove is achieved (after approximately 20-30 minutes), gradually move the primary air regulator backwards, but ensure that there is still a visible flame. - 6.
-When the stove is up to temperature and the fire burning well then the primary regulator can be completely closed. - 7.
-The door should only be opened again when the fuel has burned right down and you want to put new fuel in.
-If there is insufficient burning material in the firebed to light a new fuel charge, excessive smoke emission can occur.
+1. Primary secondary and tertiary controls should be fully open.
+I

+2. Remove enough ash from the grate to let air through but leave some of the ash there.
+Put 2 larger logs as a base in the centre of the firebox, then some kindling on top, and finally 2-3 firelighters on top.

+3. Light the firelighters and close the door.

+4. After approximately 5 to 10 minutes, when the fire is burning fully, carefully open the door, put 1 to 2 pieces of the wood into the firebox, and then close the door.

+5. When all the fuel is properly burning, and the working temperature of the stove is achieved (after approximately 20-30 minutes), gradually move the primary air regulator backwards, but ensure that there is still a visible flame.

+6. When the stove is up to temperature and the fire burning well then the primary regulator can be completely closed.

+7. The door should only be opened again when the fuel has burned right down and you want to put new fuel in.
+If there is insufficient burning material in the fire-bed to light a new fuel charge, excessive smoke emission can occur.
 Refuelling must be carried out onto a sufficient quantity of glowing embers and ash that the new fuel charge will ignite in a reasonable period.
 If there are too few embers in the fire bed, add suitable kindling to prevent excessive smoke.
-It is recommended that the secondary air regulator is kept fully open in order for the "glass cleaning" to be most efficient, and to avoid the glass "fogging". - 8.
-Use the amount of fuel you place in the stove to regulate the room temperature.
-To burn at the nominal output, the stove requires refueling every 45-50mins with approximately 1.1kg of wood logs. - 9.
-To achieve slow combustion, it is necessary to lay logs with one crossed over the other at 45°, the primary air control must be fully closed and the secondary air control lever must be half open, or to the DEFRA kit position if fitted.
+It is recommended that the secondary air regulator is kept fully open in order for the "glass cleaning" to be most efficient, and to avoid the glass "fogging".

+8. Use the amount of fuel you place in the stove to regulate the room temperature.
+To burn at the nominal output, the stove requires refuelling every 45-50mins with approximately 2.5, 2.7, and 2.9kg of wood logs for the 70F, 70LS, 70B & 70i, 90i, and 90i DS respectively.

+9. To achieve slow combustion, it is necessary to lay logs with one crossed over the other at 45°, the primary air control must be fully closed and the secondary and tertiary air controls adjusted to achieve a steady burn and a good flame pattern.,

-When adding larger wood it is good practice to put in a couple of smaller bits first as the larger logs then light faster, so producing less smoke.
+10. When adding larger wood it is good practice to put in a couple of smaller bits first as the larger logs then light faster, so producing less smoke.
 When adding wood, the primary air control must always be open, and left open until the new logs have caught fire.
-At that point close the primary control and leave the secondary air to facilitate the combustion.
+At that point close the primary control and leave the secondary and tertiary air to facilitate the combustion.